-For most of us, dressing more formally for the office than we would at home is a standard part of our working lives.
-Although Steve Jobs always wore jeans and Richard Branson famously eschewed a necktie, most of us mere mortals would accept that some semblance of smartness is expected when we set out to do our 9 to 5.
+For most of us, professional dress for when we're working in the office is a standard part of our working lives.
+Although Steve Jobs always wore jeans and Richard Branson famously eschewed a necktie, most of us mere mortals would accept that smart clothing choices are expected when we set out to do our 9 to 5.

 After all, research has shown that professional presentation in the workplace can promote self-confidence and competence.

-Although the standards of smartness may have decreased since the late 1980s and early 1990s when suits were de rigueur - especially since the introduction of 'business casual' and working from home - most people have a good grasp of what's suitable for an office environment.
+Although the standards of smartness may have decreased since the late 1980s and early 1990s when suits were de rigueur - especially since the introduction of 'business casual' and working from home - most people have a good grasp of what's suitable in a professional setting.

 What if some employees don't get it?

 But what happens when you're a manager and you realize that someone just isn't getting it?
-A time may arise when one employee - or more - is taking Dress-Down Friday too far and turning up inappropriately attired every day of the week.
+A time may arise when one company employee - or more - is taking Dress-Down Friday too far with inappropriate dress every day of the week.

 How are you going to address the issue without hurting the person's feelings and sounding like you're attacking their personality?